suvrodp/Sentiment-Analysis-From-Text-Feedback/README.md

 ## Running the project locally
 Steps to be followed:
 1. Download the zip file
-2. Setup your viryual environment
+2. Setup your virtual environment
 3. Extract the zipped contents to the environment
 4. Install the necessary libraries specified in ```requirements.txt```